wouter-veeken/docs/content/config.md

 [*.{rst,py}]
 BasedOnStyles = base, ProjectName
 ```

-If we have another style named `docs` with rules we only want to apply to our documentation, we could change it to:
+If we add another style named `docs` with rules we only want to apply to our documentation, we could change it to:

 ```ini
 [*.rst]